KaartGroup/Brazil/README.md

 ## Projects

 ### [Road Name Project](https://github.com/KaartGroup/Brazil/projects/1 "Project 1")
-Updating and adding missing road names to roads that have the data available via the Brazilian Institute of Geography and Statistics (IBGE).
+Updating and adding missing road names to roads that have the data available via local municipal data and the Brazilian Institute of Geography and Statistics (IBGE) where local data is unavailable.

 #### Editors Actively Working on this Project
 | Name      | OSM Username                                                        |